Guides

 Understanding your rights

-Practical, plain-English guides written specifically for disabled people and their families.
-Every fact is source-verified and dated so you know what you are reading is current.
+Practical, plain-English guides written for disabled people and their families.
+Every fact is source-verified and dated, so you know what you are reading is current.
+Reviewed by a UK NHS doctor.

 Blue Badge, White Badge and Red Badge — what each one gives you